Towards High Performance Low Complexity Calibration in Appearance Based Gaze Estimation: Introduction

-Despite these improvements, the estimation error of subject-indepen\-dent appearance-based approaches is still not as low as that achieved by using active illumination, e.g. $\sim 1^\circ$.
-Further work must be done to reduce this error.

-This paper proposes two techniques to improve accuracy.
-First, we propose to use dilated-convolutions, rather than max-pooling in the deep CNNs.
-While dilated-convolutions have been widely used for pixel-wise tasks, such as segmentation~\cite{yu2015multi,chen2017rethinking}, they have rarely been used for more global tasks, like regression or classification.
-We show that by learning high-level features at high resolution, dilated-convolutions better capture the subtle changes in eye appearance as gaze changes.

-Second, we decompose gaze estimates into the sum of a gaze estimate that is estimated by a subject-independent deep dilated CNN and a subject-dependent bias.
-During training, we learn both the subject-independent gaze estimator and the subject-dependent bias.
-During testing, we can either set the bias term to zero if no calibration data are available, or estimate the bias from calibration images.
-The gaze decomposition is similar in spirit to the person-dependent latent parameters proposed by Lind{\'e}n et al.~\cite{linden2018appearance}, but there are several important differences.
-First, we use much fewer parameters (two v.s. six).
-Second, the parameters are introduced in the output layer, rather than fed to the last fully-connected layers.
-This results in far superior performance when only few calibration images are available.
-Reducing the size and complexity of the calibration set makes calibration easier and less time-consuming.
+One way to reduce estimation error is to introduce subject-dependent calibration.
+For example, PCCR-based eye trackers typically require an initial calibration before they are used.
+The user is usually required to gaze sequentially at nine targets on a $3\times 3$ grid~\cite{guestrin2006general}.
+The data collected is used to calibrate a geometrical model of the eye.
+However, calibration for appearance-based methods has received relatively little attention to date.

-With calibration, there is a trade-off between the complexity of the calibration set and accuracy.
-Simpler calibration sets are desirable, as they are easier to collect, but result in lower accuracy.
-The challenge we address is to achieve the best accuracy with the lowest complexity.
-We consider two measures of calibration set complexity: the number of different gaze targets and the number of images per target.
-The larger the values, the more complex the calibration set.
-We focus on simple calibration set as it is more convenient for the user and is more widely applicable.
-For best performance, the multiple images for each gaze target should contain variation in head pose.
+Simpler calibration procedures are desirable.
+However, there is a trade-off between simplicity and accuracy.
+The challenge we address in this paper is how to achieve the best accuracy with the lowest complexity.
+There are several dimensions along which we measure calibration set complexity: the number of different gaze targets, the number of images per gaze target, and the number of head positions at which data is collected.

-This paper has four main contributions.
-First, we propose an approach that outperforms the state-of-the-art by more than $6.3\%$ on the MPIIGaze and the EYEDIAP datasets.
-Second, our network outperforms the state-of-the-art calibration algorithms for low complexity calibration sets.
-Third, we provide an analysis explaining why the gaze decomposition method results in better performance.
-Fourth, we describe a new large-scale eye tracking dataset, \textbf{NISLGaze}, which includes larger variability in head pose and location than other datasets.
-Our method outperforms the state-of-the-art in this more complex and realistic setting.
+Reducing the number of gaze targets is highly desirable.
+First, it is less time consuming.
+For example, the nine gaze points used in PCCR calibration are sometimes reduced to five points arranged as a cross to save time.
+Second, calibration imposes additional constraints.
+Requiring the user to gaze at a number of known locations requires a mechanism, e.g. a screen, for specifying those points.
+Ideally, one could reduce the number of gaze targets to one: single gaze target calibration.
+In this case, a very convenient gaze target would be the camera, since this must always be visible to the user.